Al Capone: Move to Chicago

-According to the Chicago Daily Tribune, hijacker Joe Howard was killed on May 7, 1923, after he tried to interfere with the Capone-Torrio bootlegging business.
+As originally reported in the Chicago Tribune, hijacker Joe Howard was killed on May 8, 1924, after he tried to interfere with the Capone-Torrio bootlegging business.
+In a 1936 article highlighting Capone's criminal career, the Tribune erroneously reported the date as May 7, 1923.
 In the early years of the decade, Capone's name began appearing in newspaper sports pages where he was described as a boxing promoter.
 Torrio took over Colosimo's criminal empire after the latter's murder on May 11, 1920, in which Capone was suspected of being involved.

 Torrio headed an essentially Italian organized crime group that was the biggest in Chicago, with Capone as his right-hand man.
 Torrio was wary of being drawn into gang wars and tried to negotiate agreements over territory between rival crime groups.
 The smaller North Side Gang, led by Dean O'Banion, came under pressure from the Genna brothers who were allied with Torrio.
 O'Banion found that Torrio was unhelpful with the Gennas' encroachment, despite his pretensions to be a settler of disputes.
 In a fateful step, Torrio arranged the murder of O'Banion at his flower shop on November 10, 1924.
 This placed Hymie Weiss at the head of the gang, backed by Vincent Drucci and Bugs Moran.
 Weiss had been a close friend of O'Banion, and the North Siders made it a priority to get revenge on his killers.

 During Prohibition, Capone was involved with Canadian bootleggers who helped him smuggle liquor into the U.S. When Capone was asked if he knew Rocco Perri, billed as Canada's "King of the Bootleggers", he replied: "Why, I don't even know which street Canada is on."
-Other sources, however, claim that Capone had certainly visited Canada, where he maintained some hideaways, but the Royal Canadian Mounted Police states that there is no "evidence that he ever set foot on Canadian soil."
+Other sources claim that Capone had certainly visited Canada, where he maintained some hideaways, although the Royal Canadian Mounted Police states that there is no "evidence that he ever set foot on Canadian soil".